 To highlight the bigger point I’m getting at with that whole Barnes & Noble idea, let me throw another theoretical your way: Rather than shutting down its wide network of physical locations as its business model faltered, Blockbuster should have converted its old stores into tiny movie theaters.

-Now, I'm not suggesting they should've taken their small-box buildings and turned them into giant multiplexes.
+Now, I’m not suggesting they should’ve taken their small-box buildings and turned them into giant multiplexes.
 But there was a big opportunity that the company missed by not seeing the potential of replacing the rows of DVDs and Xbox games with a half-dozen wide-screen TVs, some comfy couches, a couple consoles, and a small concession stand.
-The model would simple to manage, wouldn't cost a lot of money to convert, and—just like my theoretical for-profit library idea above—would monetize the experience, rather than the widget.
+The model would be simple to manage, wouldn’t cost a lot of money to convert, and—just like my theoretical for-profit library idea above—would monetize the experience, rather than the widget.